UKLLC/Guidebook/ukllc_book/docs/user_guide/RequestingAnAmendment.md

 Specific information about each type of amendment is detailed below.

 ## Request new data
-You can request access to additional data from **LPS previously approved** for your project, to access data from **additional LPS**, and/or to access **additional linked data**.
+> UK LLC checks that any request for new data falls within the **scope** of the approved project.
+If the request falls outside the scope of the project, the research team is invited to submit a **new application**.

+You can request to access (1) additional data from **LPS previously approved** for your project, (2) data from **additional LPS**, and/or (3) **additional linked data**.
 Each type of data amendment requires a different level of review as detailed below:

 1.	**Additional data** from **previously approved LPS**:
 a)	Standard sensitivity data - review by UK LLC